svenvg93/GitBook/docker/logging/grafana-promtail.md

     name: monitoring
 ```

-## Configuration
+## Create the Promtail Configuration File

-Create Promtail configuration file.
-This configuration will grab the systems auth & syslog logging.
-And sent it to Grafana Loki.
+Create a configuration file named `promtail-config.yaml` with the following content.
+This configuration will capture the system’s auth and syslog logs and send them to Grafana Loki.

 ```yaml
 server: